AL333Z/ReactiveApplication/reactive_programming/behaviors_and_event_streams.md

 - **behaviors or signals**, values that are continuos functions of time.
 - **event streams**, values which are discrete functions of time.

 **Behaviors** are dynamic/evolving values, and are first class values in themselves.
-Behaviors can be defined them and *combined* them, *pass* them into and out of functions.
+Behaviors can be defined and *combined*, and *passed* into and out of functions.

 Behaviors are built up out of a few primitives, like constant (static) behaviors and time (like a clock), and then with sequential and parallel combination. n-behaviors are combined by applying an n-ary function (on static values), "point-wise", i.e., continuously over time.